Studebaker Garage

 During

-engine running after he replaced the old stale fuel in the tank.
+engine running after replacing the old stale fuel in the tank.
 While we were

-looking over the car and taking inventory he asked me if I would be interested
+looking over the car and taking inventory I was asked if I would be interested

 in buying it.
 I already had a 1963 GT Hawk that was taking up time and money but